 Tamara Kaldor is the Associate Director of the Technology in Early Childhood Center at Erikson Institute, where she empowers early childhood educators to make informed decisions about the appropriate use of technology with children from birth to age 8.
 Tamara is a child development expert with over a decade of experience teaching and consulting with parents, educators, and leading international organizations to integrate technology to support the social-emotional and learning needs for ALL children.
 Tamara has collaborated with such organizations as UNICEF, UNESCO, International Society for Technology and Education (ISTE), NAEYC, the Interdisciplinary Council on Development and Learning (ICDL), and Common Sense Media.

 David Kleeman is Senior Vice President of Global Trends for Dubit.
 David is advisory board chair to the international children’s TV festival (Prix Jeunesse) and a board member of the National Association for Media Literacy Education and the Children’s Media Association.
 He is a past Governor of the Television Academy, a 2013 Senior Fellow of the Fred Rogers Center and received the 2014 “Pioneer” Award from Kids @ Play Interactive.
 For 25 years, he was President of the American Center for Children and Media.
 He writes extensively for trade and general press, including frequent commentaries for the Huffington Post and Kidscreen.

-Email us for more information on how to be a part of this important conversation.
+Keep checking back here for the agenda and full speaker list.
+Email us for more information on how to be a part of this important day of conversations.